Our Day in Court

 Nobody was fighting us to be his guardian or protesting that we are unfit.
 We had all the medical documentation from his pediatrician that has cared for Dawson since he was five, stating he is completely "incapacitated."
 Which seemed like a harsh word but was the box the doctor checked, along with a statement that the best place for him was with his parents.
 Even our children along with his teacher were called to confirm we are capable of caring for Dawson.

 Thousands of dollars gone that could have been spent on Dawson's care.
-Time the attorneys and court employees could have spent on cases like family violence or things like parents who bought their child's acceptance into college.
+Time the attorneys and court employees could have spent on cases far more serious and than ours.

 The whole event took less than 5 minutes in front of the judge.
 But it took so much away from all that should feel right in the world and turned it into something that it never needed to be in the first place.